-Every student is offered financial aid with the assumption that they will be enrolled as a full time student.
-For undergraduates, 12 credits is considered full time.
+Every student is offered financial aid with the assumption that they will be enrolled as a full-time student.
+For undergraduates, 12 credits are considered full time.
 Your aid will not disburse to you unless you are enrolled full time, or unless you notify us with a Revision Request form that you will be a less-than-full-time student.
 Your aid amount may be adjusted based on your less-than-full-time enrollment level.
 Here is a summary of types of aid and their required enrollment levels:

-Type of Aid Enrollment Level Amount Proration Federal Pell Grant Federal TEACH Grant Oregon Opportunity Grant At least 1 credit 12+ credits = 100% of award 9 - 11 credits = 75% of award 6 - 8 credits = 50% of award 1 - 5 credits = 25% of award Oregon Opportunity Grant At least 6 credits Note: the Office of Student Access and Completion sets eligibility criteria for this award; visit their website for more information.
+Type of Aid Enrollment Level Amount Proration Federal Pell GrantFederal TEACH Grant At least 1 credit 12+ credits = 100% of award 9 - 11 credits = 75% of award 6 - 8 credits = 50% of award 1 - 5 credits = 25% of award Oregon Opportunity Grant At least 6 credits Note: The Office of Student Access and Completionsets eligibility criteria for this award; visit their website for more information.
 12+ credits = 100% of award 6 - 11 credits = 50% of award Less than 6 credits = Not eligible Federal Direct Subsidized Loan Federal Direct Unsubsidized Loan At least 6 credits No proration; full amount of loan awarded, subject to annual loan limits.
 Note: If a student will graduate before spring term, student loans are prorated based on enrollment level.
 Contact the Financial Aid Office for additional details.
 Parent PLUS Loan At least 6 credits No proration; full amount of awarded loan up to cost of attendance minus other financial aid received.
 Federal Work Study Federal Supplemental Educational Opportunity Grant At least 6 credits No proration; total aid may not exceed cost of attendance.
-WOU Tuition Remissions (Ex: WOU Grant, WOU Supplemental, Presidential, Diversity Commitment, etc.) Full time enrollment Total awards of remission may not exceed actual tuition and fees charged.
+WOU Tuition Remissions (Ex: WOU Grant, WOU Supplemental, Presidential, Diversity Commitment, etc.) A minimum of 9 credits Total remission awards may not exceed \$6,000 per year.